bruceoutdoors/CS231n/README.md

  	* Q3: Image Gradients: Saliency maps and Fooling Images (10 points)
  	* Q4: Image Generation: Classes, Inversion, DeepDream (15 points)

+Oh, and you should check out [MyHumbleSelf's Assignment Solutions](https://github.com/MyHumbleSelf/cs231n).
+This guy is a Stanford student, so his answers would likely be what you will get if you enrolled yourself.